GAchuzia/groupProject-SYSC3303/README.txt

 Iteration 5:
 Matteo Golin: Modified GUI, wrote GUISubsystem and hooked it up to scheduler, created sequence and state machine diagrams, implemented capacity limit.
-Grant Achuzia: Added tests for the ElevatorStatus, ElevatorColumn, and RequestProgressWrapper classes Javeria Sohail:
+Grant Achuzia: Added tests for the ElevatorStatus, ElevatorColumn, and RequestProgressWrapper classes.
+Javeria Sohail: Developed GUI panels for displaying elevator status.
-Saja Fawagreh:
+Saja Fawagreh: Developed GUI panels for displaying elevator status.
-Yousef Hammad:
+Yousef Hammad: Added recording of movements and request processing time to gather statistics on the system's efficacy.

 === Setup Instructions ===